emrahcom/emrah-buster-templates/doc/livestream.md

 The stream cloner publishes a stream to the multiple locations (Youtube, Facebook etc.) simultaneously.

-The stream cloner link is
+The stream cloner link is:

 ```
 http://<HOST_ADDRESS>:8000/livestream/cloner